Assignment Level Scripts¶

 Format - html, md, txt - txt is default

-If the grade is submitted to the URL, the script output is saved as a debug log.
+With the V2 versions of grading, the script output is saved as a debug log.
 This means that all information you want to pass to students must use the Feedback mechanism.

 If the script fails: